mertkeser/PyTorch_Project/README.md

 6. Linear Classifiers and Two Layer Neural Network

 #### 1. Object Oriented Programming in Python
-- OOP tutorial in the given link is completed. (https://realpython.com/python3-object-oriented-programming/)
+- Topic is clearly introduced and exercises are very helpful for understanding the subject. (https://realpython.com/python3-object-oriented-programming/)